What's Happening Now

-Ladner Harbour Park Playground Renewal
+Ladner Harbour Park Playground Options 1 and 2

-Phase 1 Community Engagement - What we learned
+📋What We Learned - Phase 1 Community Engagement

 Thank you to everyone who participated in our community engagement regarding the Playground Renewal Project at Ladner Harbour Park.
 For Phase 1 of the engagement, we posted 2 large signs at the park and provided a feedback form at letstalk.delta.ca.
 We had 128 people provide their feedback on the project.